geoffrey-tan/node-app/README.md

 var hello = "Hello World!";
 console.log(hello);
 ```
 Another program I like which is probably not well know is Quiver for mac.
-It's a note book witch can highlight different programming languages and export it to HTML or PDF for sharing with other people.
+It's a note book which can highlight different programming languages and export it to HTML or PDF for sharing with other people.
 It's meant to be a personal notebook but potentially can be used to make documentations.

 ### Question 5: deployment
 ***